willowdyson/whiteboard/README.md

 ////////////////////////////////////////////////////////

 ToDo :
-- add movement?? panning?
-- fix / improve button boundaries
+- fix / improve freeplay button boundaries
 - some sort of tutorial?

-- Improve letters ( font )
 - Improve background

 - game: get a set amount of letters, have to make the longest word